- Quick homemade puppy formula: evaporated milk, water, light corn syrup, and full-fat yogurt.

 While you’re at the vet, you can also ask him/her about great dog food for your pup and what shots your pup needs.
 Don’t hesitate to ask the vet several questions because you want your pup to have great health.

-When your puppy isn’t able to receive its mother’s milk, homemade puppy milk is always a great option.
+When your puppy isn’t able to get enough milk from its mother dog, homemade puppy milk is always a great option.

 Not only is homemade puppy milk extremely easy to make, but it also offers many benefits for pups.
 For puppies of many different breeds, sizes, and ages, homemade puppy milk has been shown to strengthen the immune system, provide sustained energy, support digestion, and promote optimal health.